 - Enough space in the refrigerator to store the eggs for several hours.

 - Add a 2-3 TBS of white vinegar to the eggs, turning them to make sure that all sides get coated.

-- Scoop enough Cool Whip into the container to coat the bottom by 2-3 inches.
+- Scoop enough Cool Whip into the container to coat the bottom by about 2-3 inches.
+You don’t want it too deep or it will dilute the dye.
 Smooth down the Cool Whip with a spatula or the serving spoon.

 - Put about 10 drops of food coloring onto the Cool Whip.
 Repeat with 10 more drops of each remaining color.